Woolworth (Ireland)

-Woolworths (Ireland) was a retail chain that operated in Ireland.
-Woolworths had operated stores in the Republic of Ireland until 1984, while stores in Northern Ireland became fully part of F. W. Woolworth plc and these stores lasted until 2009 when the Woolworths Group fell into administration.
-The defunct brand then being owned by The Very Group.
+Woolworth was a variety retail chain, founded in 1914 by the American FW Woolworth Company.
+Woolworth operated in the Republic of Ireland until 1984, and in Northern Ireland until 2009.

-During the 70 years of operations, Woolworths established itself at the heart of Irish shopping and stores sourced about 80% of their range locally, offering Irish equivalents to the items usually carried in Woolworths stores in Britain.
+During the 70 years of operations, Woolworth established itself at the heart of Irish shopping and stores sourced about 80% of their range locally, offering Irish equivalents to the items usually carried in Woolworth stores in Britain.

-In July 2021, Woolworth purchased the defunct Irish Woolworths brand, trademarks and intellectual property from The Very Group for an undisclosed sum.
+In November 2008, the Woolworths chain collapsed and closed its final stores by January 2009.
+The defunct brand was acquired by The Very Group.
+In July 2021, the former German division of F.W.
+Woolworth Company, Woolworth, purchased the defunct Irish Woolworth brand, trademarks and intellectual property from The Very Group for an undisclosed sum.